AlgebraicJulia/AlgebraicDynamics.jl/docs/src/TLN.md

 plot(soln)
 ````

-Because of symetry in the model, we can pick out a different attractor.
+Because of symmetry in the model, we can pick out a different attractor.

 ````@example TLN
 prob = ODEProblem(tln, [0, 2/3, 0, 0, 0, 0], (0,150))